EPIC US ROAD TRIP DAYS 22-25THE SOUTH - TENNESSEE, MISSISSIPPI, ALABAMA & GEORGIA

 – Reproduced from the Birthplace Of Rock ‘N’ Roll pamphlet in Sun Studio, Memphis

-We ended epic road trip day 22 on Beale Street, absorbing the ‘Memphis Sound’ on this particular sticky Sunday evening.
-We’ll continue south tomorrow, down into the Delta of neighbouring Mississippi, but not before continuing & finishing the pilgrimage here in musical Memphis.
+We ended Epic US Road Trip day 22 on Beale Street, absorbing the ‘Memphis Sound’ on this particular sticky Sunday evening.
+We’ll continue south tomorrow down into the Delta of neighbouring Mississippi, but not before continuing & finishing the pilgrimage here in musical Memphis.

 Day 23 || September 19 2016